tarantool/doc/doc/1.7/book/box/data_model.rst

 the timing of the WAL writer, or turn it off, by setting :ref:`wal_mode <cfg_binary_logging_snapshots-wal_mode>`.

-Tarantool also maintains a set of **checkpoint files**.
+Tarantool also maintains a set of **snapshot files**.
 These files contain an on-disk copy of the entire data set for a given moment.
-Instead of reading every WAL file since the databases were created, the recovery process can load the latest checkpoint file and then read only those WAL files that were produced after the checkpoint file was made.
+Instead of reading every WAL file since the databases were created, the recovery process can load the latest snapshot file and then read only those WAL files that were produced after the snapshot file was made.
 After checkpointing, old WAL files can be removed to free up space.

-To force immediate creation of a checkpoint, you can use Tarantool's :ref:`box.snapshot() <box-snapshot>` request.
-To enable automatic creation of checkpoint files, you can use Tarantool's :ref:`snapshot daemon <book_cfg_snapshot_daemon>`.
-The snapshot daemon sets intervals for forced checkpoints.
+To force immediate creation of a snapshot file, you can use Tarantool's :ref:`box.snapshot() <box-snapshot>` request.
+To enable automatic creation of snapshot files, you can use Tarantool's :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>`.
+The checkpoint daemon sets intervals for forced checkpoints.
 It makes sure that the states of both memtx and vinyl storage engines are synchronized and saved to disk, and automatically removes old WAL files.

-Checkpoint files can be created even if there is no WAL file.
+Snapshot files can be created even if there is no WAL file.

 ..
 NOTE::

    | The memtx engine makes only forced checkpoints.
-   | The vinyl engine runs checkpointing in background at all times.
+   | The vinyl engine runs checkpointing in the background at all times.

 See the :ref:`Internals <internals-data_persistence>` section for more details about the WAL writer and the recovery process.